jeyvison/solactive_project/README.md

 ### Assumptions

-- I'm recalculating the 60 seconds window at every addition of a Tick but i'm also assuming that the API might no receive some Tick for more than one second, so that's why i created a Timer that will update the value at every second.
+- I'm recalculating the 60 seconds window at every addition of a Tick but i'm also assuming that the API might not receive some Tick for more than one second, so that's why i created a Timer that will update the value at every second.
 - I know the Timer Task is single threaded but (being optimistic here) i don't expect the calculation to take more than one second, so delays will be avoided